mattwarren/mattwarren.github.io/_posts/2019-03-01-Is-CSharp-a-low-level-language.md

 But it got me thinking, ***would it be possible to port that C++ code to C#?***

-Partly because in my [day job](https://raygun.com/platform/apm) I've been having to write a fair amount of C++ recently and I've realised I'm a bit rusty, so I though this might help!
+Partly because in my [day job](https://raygun.com/platform/apm) I've been having to write a fair amount of C++ recently and I've realised I'm a bit rusty, so I thought this might help!

 But more significantly, I wanted to get a better insight into the question **is C# a low-level language?**